Enduring Power of Attorney

 Legal Services

-Services provided by our legal practitioners are charged at a rate determined by the Public Trustee but not exceeding the maximum hourly attendance rate set out in the Supreme Court Rules 2000.
+The cost of legal services from our legal practitioners depends on how difficult the task is.
+The Public Trustee will not charge more than the maximum hourly attendance rate set out in the Supreme Court Rules 2000.
+This is currently set between $194.00 and $423.00.

 Sign Up to receive our news